PacificBiosciences/ccs/doc/ConsensusCore2-DesignAndImplementation/index.rst

 underlying such moves in SMRT sequencing.
 Secondly, emission and transition parameters are not estimated independently for every state;
 rather the states are "tied" by the dinucleotide template context.
-Third, the transition parameters are "tied", depending only on the template position and not on the state the model is in; this simplification enables computing the model using a single matrix matrix instead of one per state type.
+Third, the transition parameters form a homogeneous Markov chain, that is, the transition parameters only depend on the base pulsewidth (PW), the dinucleotide context of the template and the ZMW SNR and not on the position within the template.
+The current incarnation of the model does not take the interpulse duration (IPD) into account.
+Fourth, the transition parameters are "tied", depending only on the template position and not on the state the model is in; this simplification enables computing the model using a single matrix matrix instead of one per state type.
+Said differently, initiating or extending an insertion or deletion has the same probability, being closely related to classic linear sequence alignment.

 .. figure:: img/hmms.*
    :width: 100%